yuzhengcuhk/C0ldstudy/README.md

 ### Hey, guys 👋

 - 💬 I’m a PhD candidate@CUHK.
 I am working on data protection.
-- 💬 I am interested in cryptography, mathematics, algorithms, reading, and sports.
+- 💬 I am interested in privacy, mathematics, algorithms, reading, and sports.
 - 😄 I am happy to contribute to open-source libraries for helping the community.
 - 🔭 I am curious about new knowledge (Ambiguous in INTP-A/INTJ-A💬).
 - 😄 If you are interested in my research, welcome to contact me ~